Quickstart: Use Azure Cache for Redis with an ASP.NET web app

 Update the MVC application

-In this section, a model-view-controller (MVC) application displays a simple test for the connection to Azure Cache for Redis.
+In this section, you can see an MVC application that presents a view that displays a simple test against Azure Cache for Redis.

 Install StackExchange.Redis